dbonillaf/test_private_mac_sync/README.md

 ## 📁 Folder Structure

 The structure of this repo is pretty simple.
 You have all metadata and config files on the base directory.
-There, you will find more files and folders, but just two are directly related and relevant to my MAC, `/cv` and `/assets`:
+There, you will find more files and folders, but just two of them are directly related and relevant to my MAC, `/cv` and `/assets`:

     .
     │